mbarosevic/steganography/README.md

 # Steganography

 The art of hiding information in plain sight.
 Unlike encryption, where it's obvious that a message is being hidden, steganography hides data in plain view, inside a file such as a picture.
-As far as images are concerned, to anyone who isn't aware that it contains hidden data, it looks like just a normal, innocent picture. :innocent:
+As far as images are concerned, to anyone who isn't aware that it contains hidden data, it looks like just a normal, innocent picture.

 ## Getting Started